-As we all look for ways to get outside, it’s important do so in a responsible manner that promotes the health and safety of both participants, guides and the general public.
+As we all look for ways to get outside, it’s important to do so in a responsible manner that promotes the health and safety of both participants, guides, and the general public.
 Since opening in 1994, Acadia Mountain Guides has been a leader in developing principles and methods to strengthen safety practices related to guiding.
-Now we are faced with COVID and to that end we have established robust Covid-19 pandemic guidelines that exceed those recommended by the CDC, the state of Maine, the ACA, and professional guide associations yet remain very workable for employees and clients.
+Now we are faced with COVID.
+To that end, we have established robust Covid-19 pandemic guidelines that exceed those recommended by the CDC, the state of Maine, the ACA, and professional guide associations yet remain very workable for employees and clients.

-1. Are a resident of Maine, New Hampshire, New York, New Jersey, Connecticut, Vermont or Massachusetts
+1. Are a resident of Maine, New Hampshire, New York, New Jersey, Connecticut, or Vermont

 2. Can show a (-) COVID test within 72 hours of arrival